-Responsible to Nurse Manager
+Responsible to Charge Nurse Manager

-Children's Act 2014 This position is classified as a children's worker, requiring a safety check including police vetting before commencing and every three years
+Children's Act 2014 This position is classified as a children's worker, requiring a safety check including police vetting before commencing and every three years part of Variance Response you may be required to work in other areas.

-Location This position is expected to work from Wellington Hospital (primary site).
+Location This position is expected to work from Kenepuru Hospital.
+From time to time as